 Party or relevant jurisdiction Canada.

-Tarty of Televant jurisdiction Joint project of the Miramichi Salmon Association, Atlantic Salmon

-Federation, with collaboration from the Department of Fisheries and

-Oceans

-Title of project Miramichi River kelt movements and survival

-Objective of research project Document the spring movements and survival of post-spawning

-Control of the project kelts from the Miramichi River system as they return to the sea.
-Use

-pressure-sensitive tags to record the depths used by the kelts.

-Brief description of research Sonic telemetry will be used to document the movements and

-project survival of salmon kelts as they move back to the ocean and across

-the Gulf of St. Lawrence.

-Dates during which research 1 April 2008 to March 31 2010.

-will take place

-Area in which research will Miramichi River, estuary, and Gulf of St. Lawrence

-take place

-Estimated number and weight Thirty kelts to be sonically tagged and released

-of salmon to be retained

-Resources

-Estimated cost of the £25,000 (\$50,000 Canadian)

-research project direct costs for tags, student salary, operating expenses.
-Receiver

-deployment and other costs are covered under other projects.

-Number of participating 4

-scientists

-Name and e-mail address Dr. F. Whoriskey

-of coordinating scientist asfres@nbnet.nb.ca

-in charge of project

-Details of research

-vessels, e.g. name,

-registration, call sign and

-description of vessel

-Type and amount of gear Sonic telemetry arrays and charter/coastal vessels as described in

-and other equipment to be Canada ongoing project C2 Atlantic salmon smolt migration and

-used survival within Canadian rivers, estuaries and during the marine life

-stage.
-Anticipate seasonal deployment of an additional 20 VR2 sonic

-Details of any callaboration receivers specifically for this project

-Details of any collaborating countries

-Summary of Progress:

-New entry

-THEW EILLY
+Joint project of the Miramichi Salmon Association, Atlantic Salmon Federation, with collaboration from the Department of Fisheries and Oceans Title of project Miramichi River kelt movements and survival Objective of research project Document the spring movements and survival of post-spawning kelts from the Miramichi River system as they return to the sea.
+Use pressure-sensitive tags to record the depths used by the kelts.
+Brief description of research project Sonic telemetry will be used to document the movements and survival of salmon kelts as they move back to the ocean and across the Gulf of St. Lawrence.
+Dates during which research will take place 1 April 2008 to March 31 2010.
+Area in which research will take place Miramichi River, estuary, and Gulf of St. Lawrence Estimated number and weight of salmon to be retained Thirty kelts to be sonically tagged and released Resources Estimated cost of the research project £25,000 (\$50,000 Canadian) direct costs for tags, student salary, operating expenses.
+Receiver deployment and other costs are covered under other projects.
+Number of participating scientists 4 Name and e-mail address of coordinating scientist in charge of project Dr. F. Whoriskey asfres@nbnet.nb.ca Details of research vessels, e.g. name, registration, call sign and description of vessel Type and amount of gear and other equipment to be used Sonic telemetry arrays and charter/coastal vessels as described in Canada ongoing project C2 Atlantic salmon smolt migration and survival within Canadian rivers, estuaries and during the marine life stage.
+Anticipate seasonal deployment of an additional 20 VR2 sonic receivers specifically for this project.
+Details of any collaborating countries Summary of Progress: New entry